TheOdinProject/curriculum/foundations/installations/installations.md

 </details>

 <details markdown="block">
-<summary class="dropDown-header">WSL</summary>
+<summary class="dropDown-header">WSL2</summary>

-Windows Subsystem for Linux (usually abbreviated as WSL) lets you run a Linux environment from within an existing Windows installation, giving you all of the advantages of Linux without needing to run a virtual machine or dual boot.
+Windows Subsystem for Linux (usually abbreviated as WSL2) lets you run a Linux environment from within an existing Windows installation, giving you all of the advantages of Linux without needing to run a virtual machine or dual boot.
+We'll be using version 2 of WSL.
+This version is usually abbreviated as WSL2, which is the term we'll use to refer to it during the rest of the curricculum.

-WSL is available on Windows 10 version 2004 and higher (Build 19041 and higher) and Windows 11.
+WSL2 is available on Windows 10 version 2004 and higher (Build 19041 and higher) and Windows 11.

 <div class="lesson-note">
-<h4>WSL and Linux instructions</h4>
+<h4>WSL2 and Linux instructions</h4>
-Because WSL is a full fledged Linux distribution, almost everything that the curriculum teaches about Linux is also applicable to WSL.
-In future lessons whenever there are instructions that differ by OS you should follow the Linux instructions, unless the lesson includes WSL specific instructions.
+Because WSL2 is a full fledged Linux distribution, almost everything that the curriculum teaches about Linux is also applicable to WSL2.
+In future lessons whenever there are instructions that differ by OS you should follow the Linux instructions, unless the lesson includes WSL2 specific instructions.
 </div>

 ### Step 1: Installations